Chicago Encephalocele (Neural Tube Defect) Attorneys

 Surgical Repair of Encephalocele

-Most babies do need surgery to place the protruding part of the brain inside of the skull, and many babies also require a shunt to drain excess fluid from the brain.
+Most babies do need surgery to place the protruding part of the brain inside the skull, and many babies also require a shunt to drain excess fluid from the brain.
 Some signs of encephalocele include:

 - Seizures